Service number | 315, QX48850 |

 Lieutenant Colonel Henry William (Harry) Murray

 By 1 March 1916 Murray had reached the rank of captain and soon after sailed for France with the 13th Battalion.
 On the Western Front Murray defied the statistics, participating in each of his unit's major actions and surviving.
-He received the Distinguished Service Order for his role in the fighting at Mouquet Farm, where he was twice wounded.
-His wounds kept Murray from the front until October.
+For his role in the fighting at Mouquet Farm he received the Distinguished Service Order [DSO] "Although twice wounded, he commanded his company with the greatest courage and initiative, beating off four enemy counter -attacks . when an enemy bullet started a man's equipment exploding, he tore the man's equipment off at great personal risk".
+His wounds kept Murray from returning to the front until October of that year.

-Four months later, on the night of 4-5 February, Murray led his company's attack on Stormy Trench, near Gueudecourt.
+Four months later, on the night of 4-5 February 1917, Murray led his company's attack on Stormy Trench, near Gueudecourt.
 Over almost 24 hours they repelled counter-attacks, fought in merciless close quarter battles and suffered under intense shell-fire.
-Some 230 members of the Battalion were killed in the fight and Murray won the Victoria Cross.
+Some 230 members of the 13th Battalion were killed.
+For his bravery and exploits during this action he was awarded the Victoria Cross.
+Murray "made his presence felt throughout the line, encouraging his men, heading bombing parties, leading bayonet charges, and carrying wounded to places safety".

 With the fighting over, Murray toured England studying agricultural methods.
 His service in the AIF ended on 9 March 1920 and he settled on a grazing property at Muckadilla in Queensland.
-The following year he married Constance Cameron, but the marriage lasted just a few years and in 1925 he moved to New Zealand where he married Ellen Cameron.
+The following year he married Constance Cameron, but the marriage did not last and in 1925 he moved to Zealand where he married Ellen Cameron.
 The couple returned to Queensland in 1928 and purchased another grazing property at Richmond.

 Murray enlisted for service during the Second World War and commanded the 26th Battalion in north Queensland until August 1942.
 He retired from the army in early 1944.
-Regarded as a shy and modest man, he was described as the most distinguished fighting officer of the AIF.
+Although the most decorated Australian soldier of the First World War, he was regarded as a shy and modest man.
 Murray died of a heart attack following a car accident on 7 January 1966.